adityasahani001/lazy-automation/README.md

 🙌 Acknowledgments

-This project was developed as part of the AI for Bharat Fellowship Program, under the Kiro Week-2: Lazy Automation module.
+This project was developed as part of the AI for Bharat  Program, under the Kiro Week-2: Lazy Automation module.
 Thanks to the organizers and mentors for enabling hands-on learning through practical projects.